jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ## Abstract and learning objectives

-In this Microsoft Cloud Workshop, attendees will implement an end-to-end solution for e-commerce that is based on Azure App Services, Azure Active Directory, and Visual Studio Online.
-Attendees will ensure the solution is PCI-compliant, and appropriate security measures are put into place for both on-prem and public access scenarios.
+In this hands-on lab, you will be challenged to implement an end-to-end scenario using a supplied sample that is based on Azure App Services, Microsoft Azure Functions, Azure SQL Database, Azure Logic Apps, and related services.
+The scenario will include implementing compute, storage, workflows, and monitoring, using various components of Microsoft Azure.

-Attendees will be better able to deploy and configure Azure Web Apps and associated services.
-In addition,

--   Configure Web Apps for authentication with Azure AD

--   Instrument and load-test the application with App Insights

--   Automate backend services using Cloud Services and Logic Apps
+Please note that as opposed to the Whiteboard Design Session, the lab is not focused on maintaining PCI compliance and using more advanced security features such as App Service Environment, Network Security Groups, and Application Gateway.
+The hands-on lab can be implemented on your own, but it is highly recommended to pair up with other members at the lab to model a real-world experience and to allow each member to share their expertise for the overall solution.

+By the end of this hands-on lab, you will have learned how to use several key services within Azure to improve overall functionality of the original solution, and to increase the security and scalability of the new and improved design.

 ## Overview